 The Principal, in consultation with the staff, will undertake systematic monitoring and conduct regular reviews of the Promoting Positive Behaviour management policy and procedures in order to evaluate them to ensure that the operation is effective, fair and consistent.
-The Principal will keep the governing board informed.
-The governing board will annually review this policy and associated procedures to ensure its continuing appropriateness and effectiveness.
+The Principal will keep the Local Governing Committee informed.
+The Local Governing Committee will annually review this policy and associated procedures to ensure its continuing appropriateness and effectiveness.